Play Schemes

 As these are fun, the children do not even realise that they are learning!

-Key features
+Key features of the Play Schemes

-Play-based and interactive: The Scheme is arranged into six play stations, which the children rotate around.
+Play-based and interactive: The Play Scheme is arranged into six play stations, which the children rotate around.
 Teaching uses participatory, child-led, turn-taking methods, rather than the rote-methods which are the norm in formal settings.

-Incorporation of health/hygiene: At the start of each Play Scheme Session, children have to handwash with soap/ash to habituate them to this practice.
+Incorporation of health/hygiene: At the start of each Play Scheme session, children have to handwash with soap/ash to habituate them to this practice.
 Mothers are given on-going training on health issues.

 The play stations